|

 "Almost two years."
 Senta looked at the gown.
 It was

-the most beautiful thing she had ever seen, deep, deep, blue velvet
+the most beautiful thing she had ever seena deep, deep,

-embroidered with pale red-gold autumn leaves.
-The leaves looked
+blue velvet, embroidered with pale red-gold autumn leaves.
+The

 "And do you have a young man?"